Koushik-Saha19/Laundry-Service-App/README.md

 ### 2. Open the back-end folder using eclipse

-### 3. Run the project as 'spring boot application' in eclipse
+### 3. Run the project as 'Spring Boot App' in eclipse

 ## To run the Client Side